danngreen/stm32mp2-baremetal/README.md

 is to load over SWD or JTAG with a debugger.
 This has the added benefit of letting you use a debugger to debug your program.

-There are two main ways of doing this:
-- using the EV1 board's built-in ST-LINK with just a USB cable
-- or using the EV1 board's 10-pin SWD header (CN22 MIPI-10) with an external
-  debugger such as the J-Link or TRACE32.

 First, you will need to load the `debug_load` project onto the SD card.
 Make sure it boots up and says "Ready" and then hangs.